May 27, 2014 A list of Hasidic female headgear, with illustrations

 Aroopgebinden-when the ends of the scarf hang down

-The last is considerate very liberal headgear in Williamsburg, and women are often asked not to enter a synagogue uncovered.
+The last is considered a very liberal headgear in Williamsburg, and women are often asked not to enter a synagogue uncovered.

 In Williamsburg wigs (especially the covered wigs) are usually a blend of synthetic and human hair and they only come down to the shoulders.